John Pepper (English MP)

 John Pepper (c.
-1537 – 14 June 1603), of St. Martins, Richmond, Yorkshire, was an English politician.
+1537 – 14 June 1603), of St Martins, Richmond, Yorkshire, was an English politician.

+He was the son and heir of William Pepper of St. Martins and his wife Margaret.
+His father had acquired the site and manor of the former priory of St Martin's in 1551.
+He married Anne, daughter of Michael Hall of Leventhorpe in Swillington, Yorkshire.

-He was a Member (MP) of the Parliament of England for Richmond, Yorkshire in 1584 and 1593.
-He was mayor of Richmond in 1586–7 and 1594–5.
+As a burgess of Richmond, he served as Member (MP) of the Parliament of England for Richmond, Yorkshire in 1584 and 1593.
+He was alderman (mayor) of Richmond in 1586–7 and 1594–5.

+He was succeeded by his son Christopher, who also served Richmond as MP.